Seen any access issues in the Bluies you would like resolved? Contact – ACA.Bluemountains@climb.org.au

 - Logan Brae – Limited car parking – don’t park on sides of narrow road.
 Continued access to this area hinges on our compliance and landowner has threatened closure in 2021.

 - Medlow Bath – Park at Train Line end of road not at the trail head.

 - Shipley, Celebrity – Do not park in-front of driveways or anywhere that may annoy residents.
 If you have a large campervan do NOT park along the edges of Shipley Road.
 All vehicles must be fully off the road – but please don’t trash roadside vegetation in your quest for a shorter walk.

 - Mt York & Megalong Valley campgrounds are open.
 Use the metal fire-pits only and bring your own firewood – don’t collect from the bush.

-- Perry’s Lookdown campground is temporarily closed (probably until 2022)
+- Perry’s Lookdown campground is permanently closed.

 - Don’t vanlife at crag carparks or suburban streets.

 - It may be cold but it is illegal to light fires outside of approved fireplaces.
 Do not light fires at crags.